 The city used to be a major economic player in the US thanks to its booming automobile industry and was even nicknamed the Motor City.
 But due to industrial restructuring, the loss of jobs in the auto industry and a few other factors, the city went into sharp decline resulting in the loss of a considerable portion of its population.
 This drain resulted in Detroit becoming the largest US city ever to file for bankruptcy, but the city regained control of its finances and is pulling itself up by its proverbial bootstraps, once again attracting investment and people.
 In fact, the city's residents now proudly refer to it as the 'Comeback City'.

-Located in the north of the USA, Detroit is the most populous city in the state of Michigan.
-It has earned a reputation as being an American cultural hub, producing iconic contributions to the country’s music, art and design scenes.
+Detroit is the most populous city in the state of Michigan and has earned a reputation as being an American cultural hub, producing iconic contributions to the country’s automotive, music, art and design scenes.

-Known as the Motor City, Detroit is the cornerstone of the US automobile industry and home to the headquarters of manufacturing giants like General Motors, Ford and Chrysler.
+The metro is still the cornerstone of the US automobile industry and home to the headquarters of manufacturing giants such as General Motors, Ford and Chrysler.
 Aside from this, other large sectors include general manufacturing, technology, finance and healthcare.

 Expats skilled in manufacturing, finance, IT, tourism, healthcare and exporting will find ample employment opportunities.
 The city’s automotive heritage is also still in high gear, offering ex-pats with experience in car manufacturing many great jobs.

 Accommodation in Detroit is some of the most affordable in the US.
 Many newcomers choose to buy given the low property prices and the revitalisation of the city.
 With a range of freestanding houses and affordable apartments, the city truly has something for everyone.